Looking for a quick and delicious lemon cake recipe? Look no further! Learn how to make a lemon cake from scratch using fresh lemon juice and zest.

 Decorating Your Lemon Cake

-Once your cake has completely cooled and your icing is made, use a spatula or knife to spread the icing onto your cake.
+Once your cake has completely cooled, use a spatula or knife to spread the frosting onto your cake.
 You could even use the back of a spoon to give it a nice wavy texture.

-If a lighter topping is more your taste, you can make a quick and delicious glaze instead of the icing.
+If a lighter topping is more your taste, you can make a quick and delicious glaze instead of the frosting.
 For a glaze, combine 1 cup confectioners’ sugar, 5 teaspoons lemon juice and ½ teaspoon lemon zest.
 Whisk this together and then drizzle over the cake.
-Again, if the glaze is too thick, add a little more lemon juice and if it’s too thin, add some more sugar.
+If the glaze is too thick, add a little more lemon juice.
+If it’s too thin, add some more sugar.

 How to Store Lemon Cake